JiaqiShi/Intention-Recognition-Realworld/README.md

 3. MMpose
 4. Opencv-python

+# Instruction

+For graph construction and graph convolutional network, please see `./model/graph.py` and `./model/intentgcn.py`.

+For real-time recognition framework, please see `./detect_real_time.py`.

 # To Do

 The following work will be finished soon.

-1. upload the lateset models
-2. upload training code
+1. upload training code